VikRic/smart_plant_system/README.md

 ### Putting everything together

 Below is the schematic for my setup.
-The soil sensor sits in your flower pot.
-Push it down 1-2 cm.
+The soil sensor should be inserted 1–2 cm into the soil of your flower pot.
-The ultrasonic ranging module you place looking down in your water reservoir / water bucket.
-You place the pump in the water.
+Mount the ultrasonic distance sensor above your water reservoir, facing downward to measure the water level.
+Place the pump inside the reservoir to draw water when needed.

 ![Schematic](images/schematic.png)
 ```